husnimarwan/buying-target/README.md

 - **Visual progress tracking**: Progress bars showing how close you are to your target
 - **Budget history**: Keep track of when and how much you've added to each target
 - **Data persistence**: All data is saved using IndexedDB and persists between sessions
+- **Cloud synchronization**: Sign in to sync data across devices using Firebase
 - **Modern UI**: Clean, responsive design with smooth interactions
 - **Target prioritization**: Newly added targets and recently updated targets appear at the top
 - **Recent activity first**: Budget history shows most recent additions first
 - **Easy removal**: Delete targets with confirmation
+- **Security**: Sensitive API keys are protected using environment variables

 ## Screenshots